MordecaiMalignatus/spending-queue/README.md

       timer.
 Maybe even a crontab if we're feeling oldschool.

 Bugs:
+- [ ] `sq buy`: If the price changes, the correct amount is subtracted from the budget, but the item is not mutated, so then `sq past` is wrong.
+The price needs to be updated if overridden at purchase.
 - [ ] Make sure proration works correctly by writing a bunch of tests.
   - [ ] Write test that sets budget to $1/second in a day, then sleeps for one second, then check amount.